artkoder/events-bot-new/README.md

   # Optional: provide Telegraph token.
 If omitted, the bot creates an account
   # automatically and saves the token to /data/telegraph_token.txt.
   export TELEGRAPH_TOKEN=your_telegraph_token
-  # Optional: post daily announcements to VK
+  # User access token for VK posts (scopes: wall,groups,offline)
+  export VK_USER_TOKEN=vk_user_token
+  # Optional: group token used as a fallback
   export VK_TOKEN=vk_group_token
-  # Optional: user access token for VK posts with images
-export VK_USER_TOKEN=vk_user_token
   # Sending images to VK is disabled by default.
 Use /vkphotos to enable it.
  python main.py
    ```